USFAkbari/HaesterCalculator-Purchase-Feasibility-Checker/ReadMe.md

 1. Modify the values of `totalAddedCoin`, `miningRate`, and `totalCost` in the script to match your desired cryptocurrency parameters.
 2. Run the script to determine if you can afford to buy the specified amount.
-3. The script will output whether you can buy the cryptocurrency and the percentage by which you can afford it.
+3. The script will output whether you can buy the Miner and the percentage by which you can afford it.

 ## Features

-- Calculate affordability of buying cryptocurrency based on input parameters.
+- Calculate affordability of buying Hamester Miner based on input parameters.
-- Determine if the user can afford to purchase the specified amount of cryptocurrency.
+- Determine if the user can afford to purchase the specified amount of Hamester coin.
 - Display the affordability status and the percentage by which the purchase can be made.

 ## Contributing